emilypx/appfair.github.io/index.md

 The distribution process for App Fair apps is completely automated, instantaneous, and free.
 Provided you have a free GitHubAccount, no additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.

-## Introduction: an "App Fair" and the "FAIR" process?
+## Introduction: Fair Ground and the "Fair" process?

-"F-A-I-R" stands for the "Fork-Apply-Integrate-Release" process that describes the process of creating, developing, and distributing an App Fair app.
+The App Fair "Fork-Apply-Integrate-Release" process that describes the process of creating, developing, and distributing an App Fair app.
 The "Fork" and "App" parts are handled by you, the developer: a fork is created of the template `/App` repository, and you develop your app.
-The "Integrate" and "Release" are handled by the cloud build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.
+The "Integrate" and "Release" are handled by the  build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.
+The build host is considered the "Fair Ground", and the reference build host is implemented using a series of GitHub actions, artifacts, and releases.

-From a developer standpoint, an App Fair app consists of two source code repositories, *Fair* & *App*, combined with an automated *Integration* & *Release* process.
+From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair* & *App*:
  - [https://github.com/appfair/App](https://github.com/appfair/App) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
  - Fair is the runtime SwiftUI library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
 The `Fair` library is the only required dependency for your app's [https://github.com/appfair/App](https://github.com/appfair/App) fork.